Resonance based schemes for SPDEs: Error analysis

 \section{Error analysis}

-In this section, we begin by introducing the definitions we use of convergence, error, and stability.
-We then proceed to state the main results of the paper: \begin{itemize} \item Proposition \ref{prop:schrodinger_O1/2_local} and Theorem \ref{scheme_order_2} which are local error bounds for the schemes \ref{scheme:schrodinger_O1/2} and \ref{scheme:schrodinger_O1} which are of order $ \mcO(t) $ and $ \mcO(t^{3/2}) $ respectively.
-These schemes can also be applied to Schr\"odinger's equation with additive noise as a special case. \item Proposition \ref{Manakov_local_error} which is a local error bound for the low regularity scheme \ref{scheme:manakov_O1/2} of order $ \mcO(t) $ for the Manakov equations. \item Propostion \ref{lem:stability} which is a statement about the stability of the schemes. \item Theorem \ref{prop:global_error} which states the rate of convergence of all the schemes presented above. \end{itemize} The statement of each theorem is followed by the proof of the local error in each case.
-We then present a proof for the stability and global error which works for all four of the presented schemes.
-For all schemes we obtain results for both strong and pathwise convergence.
+In this section the definitions of convergence, error, and stability are introduced.
+We then proceed to state the main results of the paper, a summary of which is as follows: \begin{itemize} \item Proposition \ref{prop:schrodinger_O1/2_local} and Theorem \ref{scheme_order_2} which are local error bounds for the schemes \ref{scheme:schrodinger_O1/2} and \ref{scheme:schrodinger_O1} which are of order $ \mcO(t) $ and $ \mcO(t^{3/2}) $ respectively.
+These schemes can also be applied to Schr\"odinger's equation with additive noise as a special case. \item Proposition \ref{Manakov_local_error} which is a local error bound for the low regularity scheme \ref{scheme:manakov_O1/2} of order $ \mcO(t) $ for the Manakov equations. \item Propostion \ref{lem:stability}, which is a statement about the stability of the schemes. \item Theorem \ref{prop:global_error}, which states the rates of convergence of all the schemes presented above. \end{itemize} The statement of each theorem is followed by a proof of the local error in each case.
+We then present a proof of the stability and global error, which works for all four schemes.
+In each case we obtain results for both strong and pathwise convergence.